Nguyenthihongquyen/Nguyenthihongquyen/README.md

 </a>
 <br />

-I'm [Quyen](https://www.linkedin.com/in/nguyen-thi-hong-quyen-b357b3203/), a fresher Front-end Web Developer 🚀 from Viet Nam.
+I'm [Quyen](https://www.linkedin.com/in/nguyen-thi-hong-quyen-b357b3203/), a fresher Front-end Web Developer 🚀 in Viet Nam.

 **Talking about Personal Stuffs:**